BlkSword/CTX-Audit/README_EN.md

 ## What is CTX-Audit

-CTX-Audit is a Rust-based code security analysis daemon.
-It runs a deterministic analysis engine (AST taint analysis, cross-file tracking, pattern matching, SCA) as a persistent background service, providing high-performance security analysis capabilities to consumers such as CLI, IDE, and AI agents via IPC.
+One command to scan 30+ vulnerability types across 12 languages and major frameworks (Next.js, React, Spring, Express, Django, and more).

-**Core Design**: The engine stays resident in memory, with AST indexes and scan results cached and reused.
-Repeated scans use content-hash incremental detection — unchanged code returns results in **~1ms**.
+**How?** Not keyword matching — CTX-Audit parses your code with AST, traces the full data path from user input (source) to dangerous functions (sink), across files and function boundaries.
+The engine stays resident in memory with incremental caching — unchanged code returns in **~1ms**.

+**AI Collaboration:** Connect Claude Code (or any LLM) via MCP protocol.
+The AI reads your attack surface, analyzes data flows, discovers risk patterns that rules miss, and even generates targeted rules on the fly — evolving from "detect known vulnerabilities" to "discover unknown ones".

 ```
 ┌───────────────────┐     IPC (TCP)     ┌──────────────────────────────┐